-💡Get the best agent on your side: Advocating for yourself by asking questions goes a long way when buying a house, but an experienced agent will do wonders.
+🌟 Get the best agent on your side: Advocating for yourself goes a long way, but an experienced real estate agent will do wonders.
 We recommend finding an agent through Clever Real Estate.
-It’s a free tool that matches you with top agents from the best brokerages in your area—think Coldwell Banker, Keller Williams, and more.
-Plus, you can qualify for cash back when you buy a home with a Clever agent.
-Find agents near you.
+Clever matches you with top-performing real estate agents from the best brokerages in your area at no cost to you.
+Plus, you can qualify for up to $500 cash back when you work with a Clever agent!
+Find Clever real estate agents near you.

 - Why do I want to buy a house right now?